Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 You can pretty much trust that if a record shop has been around since the ’70s, then they understand music and vinyl.
 Honest Jon’s Records has been around since 1974, providing the local community with the best music finds and records.

-The record store was founded by sociology lecturer John Clare, and then in 1992, he passed the store on to Mark Ainley and Alan Scholefield, who expanded the record store to include music from all around the world.
+The record store was founded by sociology lecturer John Clare, and then in 1992, he passed the store on to Mark Ainley and Alan Scholefield, who expanded the record store to include music from across the globe

-This is a record store with a ton of history and remains an important part of London’s record store scene.
-It’s one of the best record stores to find jazz, experimental music, and reggae.
+This is a record store with a ton of history and remains an essential part of London’s record store scene.
+If its jazz, world music, or experimental reggae, Honest Jon will sort you out.

 There’s a collection of old and new records at Honest Jon’s Records, and it’s definitely worth a visit.